 What are some challenges your grade level or school building is having with students?
 I feel as though there are times when the school counselor and my instructional team are working overtime trying to help my middle school girls navigate friendship concerns.
 We have lunches and countless team meetings to help strategize ways to be thoughtful friends with a specific few, when more might benefit from our tireless work.

 What are some age-appropriate tools you can bring into the classroom that will benefit all students?
 Maybe social media issues are wreaking havoc within your school building.
-What work can you do during this homeroom time that will impact all students in a positive way and help them better navigate their digital footprint and their positive relationships with others?
+What work can you do during advisory time that will impact all students in a positive way and help them better navigate their digital footprint and their positive relationships with others?

 Idea #5: Homework/Study Hall Time

 While allowing students to complete homework while at school may be an unpopular choice for teachers and administrators, it is something to consider.
-If you are on the fence on whether or not completing homework is acceptable at school, here are some thoughts to reflect upon…
+If you are on the fence about whether or not completing homework is acceptable at school, here are some thoughts to reflect upon…

 - What is the purpose of the homework you are giving?
 Is it a reflection and assessment of the understanding of what was shared, taught, and learned in class?

-- Is the purpose that it IS completed or that it needs to be completed at home?
+- Is the purpose that it is completed or that it needs to be completed at home?
 Why is home a better option when teachers are available at school to answer questions or assist with confusion?

 Perhaps homeroom time every day of the week is not utilized for homework or study hall, but if it greatly benefits student learning, perhaps 1-2 days a week isn’t such a bad idea after all.
 You know your students better than anyone else.